SoftDryzz/ProjectManager/README.md

 ---

-## 🙏 Acknowledgments

-- Anthropic Claude for development assistance
-- Java and Maven community

----

 **⭐ If ProjectManager saves you time, give it a star on GitHub!**

 **💬 Questions?
 Open an issue or check the [User Guide](docs/USER_GUIDE.md)**